Dr.Scott D. MoreyDVM, MS

 Following graduation, he practiced at a progressive, mixed-animal practice in north central Kansas, where he practiced high quality medicine and surgery in all species.
-In 2014, Scott moved back to Connecticut and began providing on-farm veterinary services before opening Fenton River Veterinary Hospital in his hometown with his wife, Dr. Heidi Morey.
+He then moved back to Connecticut and began providing on-farm veterinary services before opening Fenton River Veterinary Hospital in his hometown with his wife, Dr. Heidi Morey.
 Scott specializes in large animal medicine, providing on-farm routine exams and vaccinations, lameness exams, reproductive services, surgeries and many others.
 Scott is trained in equine reproduction, bovine embryo transfer, cattle nutrition, and emergency medicine.
 He also provides on-farm digital radiology and ultrasound.
 When Scott isn't working, he enjoys spending time with Heidi and their children, Ashlynn and Jackson, and working with their small herd of Simmental beef cattle.

 Dr. Morey is licensed in Connecticut and Massachusetts, and is a member of the following organizations:

 Dr. Heidi Morey grew up in Willington, Connecticut.
 She was active in many 4-H clubs during her youth, but especially enjoyed showing beef cattle.
-She attended the University of Connecticut, graduating in 2005 with a B.S. in animal science.
+She attended the University of Connecticut, graduating with a B.S. in animal science.
 Following graduation, Heidi attended veterinary school at Kansas State University, and graduated with honors.
 While there, she also completed her M.S. in animal science.

 Dr. Weston Brown grew up in Western Massachusetts raising and showing dairy goats in both 4-H and the American Dairy Goat Association.
 After graduating from the University of Massachusetts Amherst with a degree in animal science, Weston received his Doctorate of Veterinary Medicine from Iowa State University in 2016.
 Following graduation, he worked in Harmony, Minnesota at a mixed animal practice for one year.
 Weston is excited to be back in his home of New England, working at Fenton River Veterinary Hospital as a mixed animal veterinarian.